 Gilled, in shelflike clusters; broad, fleshy, whitish, grayish, or tan cap; stubby, off-center stalk.
 Grows on stumps, logs, and trunks of deciduous trees.
 Year-round.
-Cap shell-shaped, semicircular to elongated; margin is lobed to wavy; whitish to grayish to tan; texture velvety; flesh is thick, white.
-Gills narrow to broad; spacing close to nearly distant; white, becoming yellowish; attachment descending the stalk.
+Cap shell-shaped, semicircular to elongated; margin is smooth, sometimes wavy; whitish to grayish to tan; texture velvety; flesh is thick, white.
+Gills narrow; spacing nearly distant; white, becoming yellowish; attachment descending the stalk.
 Stalk (if present) short, thick; white; base is hairy; off-center, solid.
 Spore print white to grayish-lilac.
 Spores magnified are narrowly elliptical, smooth, colorless.

 There are no lookalikes in Missouri that are poisonous.